zakimjz/zakimjz.github.io/pages/courses/datamining/assign4.md

 attributes using the **training mean and training std** for each attribute.

 Finally, augment the training, validation and testing datasets by adding a columns of ones as the first dimension.
+Make sure to keep the target variable as separate from the independent variables for all three splits.

 ---